democai/cloudflare_path_knocking/README.md

 ## Logging

 The system can log whitelisting actions, which is useful for auditing and monitoring.
 Enable or disable this feature with the `logToSplunk` configuration option.
+Not implemented.

 ## Limitations